 The appropriate request form(s) and supporting documents (if any) should be submitted via the Curricolog (umbc.curriculog.com) system.
 Forms must be approved by the Chair or the Undergraduate Program Director of the department(s) housing the course or program.
 In case the course or program is not housed in an academic department, then the program director or the head of the academic unit must approve the submission.
 This is to ensure that the department’s or academic unit’s internal approval process has been followed.

 Within 10 business days or as soon as is practical after the receipt of the proposals, the proposals will be posted on the UGC web site.
 All department chairs, program chairs and administrative offices will be notified of the new postings by email.

 Objections to a posting must be made within two weeks of the posting date.
-Objections should be sent to Rosemary Drohan (email@example.com), the UGC Administrative Assistant.
+Objections should be sent to Mia Blackston (email@example.com), the UGC Administrative Assistant.

 UGC Request Forms

-- Do the course descriptions include the prerequisites for the course?
-Note: all 300- and 400-level courses must have prerequisites or course preparation.
+Does the form include the prerequisites for the course?
+Does it indicate whether a student must have received a particular minimum grade in the prerequisite course (e.g. with a “C” or better)?
+Note: all 300- and 400-level courses must have prerequisites or recommended course preparation.

 Does the rationale provided for a new course or change in program requirements answer the questions in the instructions?

 Do changes in program requirements involve courses from other departments or programs?
 If so, letters of support from all departments and programs affected must be included in the proposal.

 Have the course descriptions and other text that will appear in the undergraduate catalog been proofread for grammatical correctness and clarity?